DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 * The journey from Berez to Vallaki is four-and-one-half miles long and takes one hour and thirty minutes.
 * The journey from Berez to Lake Baratok is seven miles long and takes two hours and twenty minutes.
-* The journey from Berez to Krezk is eight-and-one-quarter miles long and takes three hours.
+* The journey from Berez to Krezk is eight-and-three-quarter miles long and takes three hours.

 ***Old Svalich Road.*** If the players teleport to Marina's Monument in Berez, they can make camp on or near the Old Svalich Road.
 If they do, they experience the <span class="citation">Strahd Zombies (p.
 31)</span> random encounter one hour after making camp, but with eight **zombies** instead of **Strahd zombies**.